jcmeloni-zz/HTMLCSSJSAiO-code/README.md

 HTMLCSSJSAiO-code
 =================

-This repository contains the sample code used in *Sams Teach Yourself HTML, CSS, & JavaScript All-in-One* (2nd edition, 2014 -- not yet published!).
+This repository contains the sample code used in *Sams Teach Yourself HTML, CSS, & JavaScript All-in-One*, with tagged releases for the different editions that have been published (1st and 2nd).

 The sample code is organized into directories corresponding to the chapter number in which the code can be found in the book.